ClaudiuZabava/OOP/README.md

-# OOP
+## OOP - Object-Oriented Programming
-A series of programs made in college, created using the concepts of object-oriented programming.
+This repo contains a series of programs made in college (homeworks / projects), created using the concepts of object-oriented programming.